martinfrances107/rust_d3_geo/README.md

     A Path is a collection of nodes where each step on the path transforms the geometry object.

-    A variey of endpoint are available Area, Length, Centroid, but these examples deal with rendering to a HTML canvas element or a SVG path element.
+    A variey of endpoint are available Area, Length, Centroid, but these examples deal only with rendering to a HTML canvas element or a SVG path element.

     When rendering to a HTML canvas element build path from a Path2D "rendering conext"